bilalzulfiqar-pk/mern-fullstack-ecommerce-app/README.md

 # E-Commerce Web Application

 ## 🚀 Overview
 This is a **MERN stack-based** full-stack e-commerce web application.
-It is currently under development and aims to provide a smooth online shopping experience with robust features.
+It provides a smooth online shopping experience with dynamic product listings, cart management, user authentication, and an admin panel for product management.

 ## ✨ Features

 ### 🔹 Home Page
-- Displays featured products and trending categories.
+- Displays **featured products** and **trending categories**.
-- Dynamic banner images.
+- **Dynamic banner images** for promotions.
-- Search bar with instant filtering.
+- **Search bar** with instant filtering.

 ### 🔹 Product Listing Page
 - **Filters:** Sort by category, price range, verified sellers, and rating.